<< Click to Display Table of Contents >>

 Timestamps are used to ensure the long-term preservation of digital signatures, time-seal date objects (to prove when they were received), protect copyrights/intellectual property and provide notarization services.

-•Use the Timestamp Server menu to select the timestamp server to be used.
+•Use the Timestamp Server dropdown menu to select a timestamp server.

 •If a timestamp server is being used for the first time then enter the website address in the Server URL text box.